AdguardTeam/KnowledgeBaseMail/docs/aliases/getting-started.md

     :::note

     Ability to have multiple recipients is a feature of the AdGuard Mail’s full version.
-[Read more about the features of the full version](/subscription/free_vs_full.md)

     :::